 It’s the science-y way of basically saying: Drastically cutting your portions not only won’t shrink your stomach—it’ll probably backfire.
 And if you actually managed to drop weight, you’ll probably just regain it and then some.

-Losing weight is not impossible.
+Losing weight is not impossible, and research has found that your body can adjust to less food and register fullness from it, over time.
 But in order to do it (and be successful), you need to cut back on food slowly—so your body doesn’t suddenly freak out and think that it’s starving.
 That means instead of embarking on a crash diet, try cutting back by just 418 or 836 kilojoules a day.
 It’s enough to help you lose weight slowly and sustainably, but not so much that your body mistakenly thinks that you’re depriving it of nourishment.